bnb-chain/greenfield-storage-provider/core/taskqueue/README.md

 TQueueOnStrategyWithLimit is a combination of TQueueWithLimit and TQueueStrategy，it is the interface to task queue that takes resources into account, and the queue supports customize strategies to filter task for popping and retiring task.

-## TPriorityQueue

-TPriorityQueue is the interface to task priority queue.
-The priority queue has multi sub TQueue.
-Tasks of the same sub TQueue have the same priority.

-## TPriorityQueueWithLimit

-TPriorityQueueWithLimit is the interface to task priority queue that sub queue is TQueueWithLimit.
-Tasks of the same sub TQueueWithLimit have the same priority.

-## TPriorityQueueOnStrategy

-TPriorityQueueOnStrategy is a combination of TPriorityQueue and TPriorityQueueStrategy, it is the interface to task priority queue and the queue supports customize strategy to pick up task between sub queues.

-## TPriorityQueueWithLimitOnStrategy

-TPriorityQueueWithLimitOnStrategy is a combination of TPriorityQueueWithLimit and TPriorityQueueStrategy, it is the interface to task priority queue and the queue supports customize strategy to pick up task between sub queues.
-The sub queue is TQueueWithLimit type.